elaverdiere1/100_days_code/README.md

 Day 17 created a program that makes a replica of a Damien Hirst dot painting using colors from an image

+Day 18 used the turtle graphics library to create a visual turtle race

 I have written the code but all projects and code ideas for each day are from the Udemy course https://www.udemy.com/course/100-days-of-code/